Whoosh loves to walk.

 five hours every day, around west Vienna, always with musical sheets,

 composing as he moved.
 It was a central part of his way of working,

 and you can hear it in his music, with its rhythms and contrasts.

-Charles Dickens struggled to sleep at night, instead walking through
+Charles Dickens struggled to sleep at night (like Eugene).
+Instead he walked through

 Victorian London, listening to ordinary conversations for research,

 but also, as a committed socialist, to understand the poverty and

 walks around Palo Alto in Silicon Valley.
 He was interested in